Taiji Quan (Tai Chi Chuan)

 attending a workshop or reading a book does not qualify you to teach...

-request....ASK for this information before taking any class or workshop, then
+upon request....ASK for this information before taking any class or

 The Institutes: Taiji Quan Lineage